-Normally, there are more than 14 weekly routes from the port of Piraeus to Crete.
-Ferry routes to Crete are usually serviced by 5 ferry companies: Blue Star Ferries, Minoan Lines, Anek - Superfast, Aegean Pelagos and Seajets.
-Ferries to Crete are in operation year-round.
+Yes, there are usually at least 5 daily ferry crossings from the port of Piraeus to Crete during peak season.
+The route is normally serviced by 4 ferry companies: Blue Star Ferries, Minoan Lines, Anek Lines, and Seajets.

 How long is the ferry ride from Athens (Piraeus) to Crete?

-Is there a high-speed ferry from Athens (Piraeus) to Crete?
+Is there a high-speed ferry from Athens to Crete?

 What's the distance between Athens and Crete?

-Useful tips for your ferry trip from Athens (Piraeus) to Crete
+Useful tips for your ferry trip from Athens to Crete

-Here are some useful advice for your trip to Crete from the Ferryhopper Team:
+Here are some useful tips for your ferry trip from Athens (Piraeus) to Crete:

 - Crete is connected by ferry to more islands in the Saronic Gulf such as Agistri, Poros and Hydra.
-Moreover, the port of Heraklion, which is the largest in Crete, as well as more ports on the island are great starting points for island hopping in the Aegean Sea!
+Moreover, the port of Heraklion, which is the largest in Crete, as well as more ports on the island, are great starting points for island hopping in the Aegean Sea!
 You can travel by ferry to Santorini, Mykonos, Rhodes and more islands in Greece.
 Check our Map of ferries to discover island-hopping options and plan your itinerary on Ferryhopper.

 Where to take the ferry from Athens (Piraeus) to Crete

-Ferries from Athens to Crete normally depart from Piraeus Port Gates E2 and E3.
-Ferryhopper suggests that you always check your ticket for more information on departure gates, as they can change.
+Ferries from Athens to Crete normally depart from Piraeus Gates E2 and E3.
+We suggest that you always check your ticket for more information on departure gates, as they can change.